Conflicted about whether to use digital or paper flashcards? It all depends on what your goal is. Let’s look at the pros and cons and decide!

 2. If you use Anki or another program with SRS (spaced repetition software), you can’t simply repeat the same few cards over and over.
 This isn’t a problem if you have been studying your vocabulary consistently over a period of time, but if you are trying to cram for an exam, SRS is not your friend.
 (There are ways to work around this, but they are clunky.)

 3. It can be hard to type certain things.
 For instance, I have never really done Ancient Greek flashcards on Anki because it is such a pain to type all the accents and breathings.
-(They aren’t part of the Modern Greek keyboard.)
 But don’t underestimate the amazingness of technology.
 I happily do my Mandarin, Akkadian, and Sumerian flashcards in Anki.
+You can learn how to insert various characters and diacritics – for instance, I know several easy ways to type macrons, which are helpful for Latin and for Chinese pinyin.

 SRS: WHAT IT IS AND WHY IT’S IMPORTANT